vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

          ![NSX ALB settings for management cluster - verify credentials](img/tko-on-vsphere-nsxt/tkg-installer-07.png)

-   **Note:** With above configurations, when Tanzu Kubernetes Grid clusters (shared services or workload) are tagged with label `type: management`, `ako` pod gets deployed on the cluster, and any applications hosted on the cluster that requires the load balancing service is exposed through network `tkg-cluster-vip` and the virtual service is placed on SE group `tkg-mgmt-seg`.
+   **Note:** With above configurations, when Tanzu Kubernetes Grid clusters (shared services or workload) are tagged with label `type: management`, `ako` pod gets deployed on the cluster, and any applications hosted on the cluster that requires the load balancing service is exposed through network `sfo01-w01-vds01-tkgclustervip` and the virtual service is placed on SE group `sfo01m01segroup01`.

 1. (Optional) On the Metadata page, you can specify location and labels and click **Next**.